Should Canada Allow Exports of Banned Single-Use Plastics?

 Official title: Proposed Regulations Amending the Single-use Plastics Prohibition Regulations

-Canada banned six types of single-use plastics in 2022—things like straws, bags, and cutlery.
-Now the government wants to let companies export these items to other countries.
+Canada banned six types of single-use plastics in 2022—straws, bags, cutlery, and more.
+Now the government wants to let Canadian companies export these same products to other countries.
 Why?
 To save manufacturing jobs and factory investments.
-The ban would still apply inside Canada.
+The ban on making these items for export just kicked in December 20, 2025.

 Why This Matters